Funny Car: History

 Shirl Greer would defeat Prudhomme in the final in 1974 to take the first NHRA Funny Car World Championship.
 He would suffer severe burns in the final after an engine exploded.

 In 1975, Raymond Beadle and Harry Schmidt resurrected the Blue Max; built by Tony Casarez Race Cars, the Mustang II would win at Indianapolis.
 Beadle later bought out Schmidt and went on to seven funny car national titles, four with NHRA, three with IHRA.

 Mark Oswald, driving for Candies and Hughes (with Old Milwaukee sponsorship), in 1984 did something no other driver has: he won both the NHRA and IHRA world championships.
 The team took four IHRA titles between 1983 and 1987, including two in a row, 1986 and 1987, as well as beating John Force in the 1986 Big Bud Shootout (losing to him the next year).

-Force between 1987 and 1996 won sixty-seven of 203 NHRA national events, four of nine Big Bud Shootouts, and six World Championships.
+Force between 1987 and 1996, won sixty-seven of 203 NHRA national events, four of nine Big Bud Shootouts, and six World Championships.
 In 1996, with Austin Coil tuning, Force went to the final round in sixteen of nineteen national events, taking thirteen wins, one of the best records ever in Funny Car history.
 Force's domination in 1989 would only really be challenged by Bruce Larson, a long-time East Coast match racer, with Outlaw sprint car driver Maynard Yingst as his tuner, winning six events and taking the runner-up spot five times, in an Oldsmobile sponsored by Sentry.
 In 1992, the honor of putting Force on the trailer would go to Cruz Pedregon, driving the Larry Minor McDonald's-sponsored Olds to the championship.
 Pedregon was also one of the first Funny Car drivers to clock a five-second e.t.

 Ed McCulloch in 1988 would claim the US$100,000 prize for winning both IHRA TF/FC events at Texas Motorplex; Eddie Hill would do the same in TFD that year.
-(Billy Meyer, who owned IRHA and offered the prize, would sell at season's end.)
+(Billy Meyer, who owned IHRA and offered the prize, would sell at season's end.)

 Kenny Bernstein and tuner Dale Armstrong would turn to land speed racers the Arivett brothers to design Bernstein's car in 1989.
 This car would be dubbed the "Batmobile".
 It would profoundly change Funny Car aerodynamics.